-To complete the ultrasound component of this screening strategy, the scan appointment should allocate time to incorporate pre-scan information giving, the ultrasound examination, and post scan information giving and reporting.
-The time allocation for appointments to meet these requirements is a minimum of twenty (20) minutes.
+The ultrasound scan appointment should incorporate pre-scan information giving, the ultrasound examination, post-scan information giving and reporting.
+The time allocation for appointments to meet these requirements for a singleton pregnancy is a minimum of thirty (30) minutes and for a multiple pregnancy is forty five (45) minutes.